Caergeiliog

-Caergeiliog is a village in Anglesey, in north-west Wales.
+Caergeiliog is a village on Anglesey island, north-west Wales.
 It is in the community of Llanfair-yn-Neubwll and has a population of 355.
 The name derives from Welsh, and is a combination of Caer, meaning 'castle' or 'fort', and ceiliog, meaning 'cockerel'.
 It is unclear where the second element came from.

+Caergeiliog is on the A5 road which here follows the route of Thomas Telford's road to Holyhead.